Dehbaiyor/Profile/README.md

 - Implemented a deep learning-based crop segmentation tool to carry out semantic segmentation of maize crops to determine if they are ready for harvest or not.

 ### WH-Questions Generation, Ranking and Answering Using Wikipedia Articles
-- Designed an automatic WH factoid questions generation, ranking and answering techniques from Wikipedia articles using machine learning, deep learning (T5-based transformer models), natural language processing, and sequence modelling.
+- Designed an automatic WH factoid questions generation, ranking, and answering techniques from Wikipedia articles using machine learning, deep learning (T5-based transformer models), natural language processing, and sequence modeling.

 ## Technical Papers, Presentations & Reports
 - [Leak Detection in Natural Gas Pipelines Using Intelligent Models](https://www.onepetro.org/conference-paper/SPE-198738-MS)